MikaelaAndrea/MikaelaAndrea/README.md

        instagram 📷: mikaelaylibeta
        email ✉️: mikalibeta@wvsu.edu.ph

- <p text-align=center> 💬 Don't hesitate to reach out, you can ask me out hahha char, but seriously, you can ask me anything.💛</p>
+💬 Don't hesitate to reach out, you can ask me out hahha char, but seriously, you can ask me anything.💛

 ### ⚡ Fun fact:⚡
      * I'm a picky eater. 🍒